A Healthy and Strong Foundation Begins Right From The Start

 • Develop relationships that are nurturing, mutual, purposeful, and lasting, which are the foundations of healthy first brain and child development.

-STEM Starts Now adds several more key ingredients that play an essential part in the developing brain and the connection between the baby and the parent.
+According to STEM Starts Now, there are several more key ingredients that play an essential part in the developing brain and the connection between the baby and the parent to add

 Responsive, Respect, and Repetition